OrderN/CONQUEST-release/docs/CONQUEST-manual/groundstate.rst

    Spin.SpinPolarised T
    Spin.FixSpin  F
-   Spin.NeUP  9.0     # initial numbers of up- and down-spin electrons, Spin.NeDN  7.0     # which will be optimised by a SCF calaculation when Spin.FixSpin=F
+   Spin.NeUP  9.0     # initial numbers of up- and down-spin electrons, Spin.NeDN  7.0     # which will be optimised by a SCF calculation when Spin.FixSpin=F

    %block ChemicalSpeciesLabel
    1   55.845   Fe
    %endblock ChemicalSpeciesLabel

+An equivalent anti-ferromagnetic calculation could be set up as follows (though note that the initial specification of spin for the atoms does *not* guarantee convergence to an AFM ground state).
+By defining two species we can create spin-up and spin-down atoms (note that both species will require their own, appropriately labelled, ion file).

 ::